khulnasoft/integrations-core/druid/README.md

 ### Installation

 Both steps below are needed for Druid integration to work properly.
-Before you begin, you should [install the Datadog Agent][4].
+Before you begin, you should [install the Khulnasoft Agent][4].

 #### Step 1: Configure Druid to collect health metrics and service checks

-Configure the Druid check included in the [Datadog Agent][5] package to collect health metrics and service checks.
+Configure the Druid check included in the [Khulnasoft Agent][5] package to collect health metrics and service checks.

 1. Edit the `druid.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your druid service checks.
 See the [sample druid.d/conf.yaml][6] for all available configuration options.
 2. [Restart the Agent][7].

-#### Step 2: Connect Druid to DogStatsD (included in the Datadog Agent) by using the extension `statsd-emitter` to collect metrics
+#### Step 2: Connect Druid to DogStatsD (included in the Khulnasoft Agent) by using the extension `statsd-emitter` to collect metrics

 Step to configure `statsd-emitter` extension to collect the majority of [Druid metrics][3].